YogPandya12/kdiff/README.md

 *   **"It Works on My Machine"**: Deployments fail because of missing required fields, invalid types, or subtle schema violations that aren't caught until apply time.
 *   **Lack of Context**: Standard `diff` tools see text, not objects.
 They don't know that `replicas: 2` and `replicas: 3` is a scaling event, or that reordering fields in a map doesn't change the actual state.

-**kdiff** was built to solve these specific pain points.
+**kdelta** was built to solve these specific pain points.
 It's not just a text comparison tool; it's a Kubernetes-aware diff engine.

 ---

 ## 🚀 The Solution

-**kdiff** acts as a specialized lens for your Kubernetes configurations.
+**kdelta** acts as a specialized lens for your Kubernetes configurations.
 It bridges the gap between your local code (Desired State) and your running cluster (Live State).

-*   **Intelligent Visualization**: See exactly *what* changed in a semantic way. kdiff highlights additions and removals with context, filtering out noise.
+*   **Intelligent Visualization**: See exactly *what* changed in a semantic way. kdelta highlights additions and removals with context, filtering out noise.
-*   **Proactive Validation**: Catch errors *before* they hit the cluster. kdiff validates your YAMLs against official Kubernetes schemas, ensuring structural correctness.
+*   **Proactive Validation**: Catch errors *before* they hit the cluster. kdelta validates your YAMLs against official Kubernetes schemas, ensuring structural correctness.
 *   **Drift Detection**: Automatically scan your infrastructure to find resources that have deviated from your git repository.
 *   **Multi-Cluster Awareness**: Easily compare configurations between Staging and Production to ensure parity.